 Here are a few tools that can help keep you team on track.

-- Skype — A video chat can be the next best thing to sitting around a conference table.
+A video chat with Zoom or Skype can be the next best thing to sitting around a conference table.
 But Skype isn’t just for videoconferencing.
 You can also use it to audioconference, with all calls free even if you’re interacting with someone outside the country.

 Once you’ve chosen the suite of tools you prefer, you can boost your productivity further by using one app to pull everything together.
 Shift lets you move swiftly from one app to another, with integrations with all the most popular office and messaging tools.
 Check out Shift for Teams to see if it can help you.